 when I was being skillfully woven in an underground workshop.

-16 Your eyes saw me when I was only a fetus.
+16 Your eyes saw me when I was still an unborn child.

 Every day of my life was recorded in your book

 before one of them had taken place.

 17 How precious are your thoughts concerning me, O God!